SameaSaeed/TimeSeries/Readme.md

    Strengths:

-   Designed for business time series with strong seasonality and holiday effects, user-friendly, handles missing data and outliers well, requires less hyperparameter tuning than ARIMA, according to Meta Open Source.
+   Designed for business time series with strong seasonality and holiday effects, user-friendly, handles missing data and outliers well, requires less hyperparameter tuning than ARIMA.